PjHurtig/camping-pack-list/README.md

 ### Overall feel

-I wanted this to be a very simple and easy to understand tool for anyone wanting to check of the essentials before their trip.
+I wanted this to be a very simple and easy to understand tool for anyone wanting to check off the essentials before their trip.
 No instructions needed, just a functioning pack-list with unintrusive colors and images.

 ## Wireframe / Initial design